DTwin-HY/DTwin/docs/architecture.md

 ![deployment diagram](./assets/deployment-diagram.png)

 This project is designed to be deployed to OpenShift OKD distribution of Kubernetes.
 The manifests for the deployments, services, image streams, and routes are included in the [manifests](../manifests/) folder.
-The pods use image streams and triggers to update themselves when the target image is updated.
+The deployments use image streams and triggers to start an updated pod when the target image is updated.

 ### OpenShift Route
 The OpenShift Route node is a route in OpenShift OKD, that exposes the Nginx Frontend Pod's service to external traffic.